chipweinberger/flutter_blue_plus/MIGRATION.md

 * **renamed:** `connectedSystemDevices` -> `systemDevices`, because they must be re-connected by *your* app.

 ## 1.20.3
-* **new function:** Introduced a new `connectedDevices` function which serves a different purpose than the old function in ## 1.11.0.
-Returns a List of connectedDevices.
+* **new function:** Introduced a new `connectedDevices` function.
+Caution: a previous function used this same name.
+That older function is now called systemDevices.